 Some people are working longer than they expected to make up for setbacks along the way.
 Others who want to retire early may keep a hand in consulting, part-time teaching, or working in retail for example.

 Hybrid retirement is a new term that refers to those who find another job or part-time work after leaving their primary career.
-Working an additional 5 years is estimated to boost retirement income by 56 percent, making it well worth the effort for the long-term.
+Working an additional 5 years is estimated to boost retirement income by 56%, making it well worth the effort for the long term.

 As mentioned earlier, there are tools available to help you assess what you will need to retire early.
-Here are some suggested sites:
+For starters, we have three great retirement-related tools that can help you.

 Planning for retirement can be daunting especially in changeable times.
 You may understand financial planning conceptually but have trouble applying it to your own situation.
-You no doubt want to maximize returns on your investments.
-But you may react emotionally to downturns in the market when managing your own stock portfolio.
+You no doubt want to maximize returns on your investments, but not everyone is in the position of DIY-ing it.

 Financial advisors can help assess your situation and create a plan to achieve early retirement in Canada.
 Advisorsavvy can connect you with reputable advisors in your area to make financial independence and early retirement dreams possible.